AlexHedley/blog/src/input/posts/mfmailcomposeviewcontroller.md

 ---
 title: MFMailComposeViewController
+# lead:
 tags:
   - iOS
+  - objc
   - mfmailcomposeviewcontroller
 author: AlexHedley
 # description:
 published: 2014-10-14
+# image:
+# imageattribution:
 ---

 I used the following tutorial to get an email to send in the app.